Do You Need Electrolytes for Running in Cold Weather?

 In fact, there may be an increased risk of becoming dehydrated in the winter because we don’t have the same psychological and physiological cues to drink water.
 We don’t get thirsty, we are still urinating a lot, and our sweat evaporates, so we don’t see that we are losing fluids.

-Cold air is drier than warm air so your lungs have to actually moisturize the air every time you breathe in.“When we can see our breath on a cold day, that is actually water vapor,” explains Megan.
+Cold air is drier than warm air so your lungs have to actually moisturize the air every time you breathe in.
+“When we can see our breath on a cold day, that is actually water vapor,” explains Megan.
 This means you lose water with every breath.

 As a whole, cold air is drying—and so is heated air.
 Whether you’re spending time outdoors, or indoors in heated buildings, your body is fighting against dry air.
-This is why your skin gts flaky and itchy in the winter.
+This is why your skin gets flaky and itchy in the winter.
 Your body must work harder from the inside and out to get the fluids it needs.

 Running in the heat often means running in humidity.
 There is more moisture in the air and so your sweat evaporates less.
 But running in the cold, dry air sucks up your sweat quickly so that you can’t tell that you lost a lot of fluids, even though you have.